Free Plugins WordPress: 10 Essential Extensions for Your Site in 2025

 For plugins not available in the WordPress repository, manual upload is necessary:

-- Download the plugin ZIP file from its source
+- Download the plugin ZIP file from its official source

 - Go to Plugins > Add New in your WordPress admin